seregazhuk/seregazhuk.github.io_old/_posts/2019-02-13-simple-async-api-with-mysql.md

 Method `query()` accepts a raw SQL string and returns a promise that resolves with an instance of `QueryResult`.
 To grab resulting rows we use `resultRows` property of this object.
 It will be an array of arrays, that represent the result of the query.
 Then convert them to JSON and return with an appropriate `Content-type` header.
 I have also changed the middlware in the `Server` constructor from `$hello` to `$listUsers`.

-Check our API and you will receive an empty list.
+Check our API, make a GET request to `http://127.0.0.1:8000` and you will receive an empty list.
 Add several users to database and check again.
 Now it should return users.

 <p class="text-center image">
     <img src="/assets/images/posts/reactphp-restful-api/list-users.png">
 </p>

-Before moving further let's make one more change.
-I'm going to add the first endpoint, so we need to add a simple routing.
-To handle routing we will use [FastRoute](https://github.com/nikic/FastRoute){:target="_blank"} by [Nikita Popov](https://twitter.com/nikita_ppv){:target="_blank"}.

-Install the router via composer:

-{% highlight bash %}
-composer require nikic/fast-route
-{% endhighlight %}
+MySQL query works, but the server is still a sort of "hello-world" one.
+It responds the same way to all incoming requests.
+It's time to fix it and add routing to our application.

 Define a dispatcher and specify routes.
 For example, this `$listUsers` middleware responds only to GET requests to path `/users`.